 We also believe there is great benefit in sharing our guests between us – it is likely that if someone is visiting me on Kangaroo Island for a wildlife experience, they would also enjoy joining up with Janine and Roger at Echidna Walkabout in Melbourne, or exploring the rainforest with James at Far North Queensland Nature Tours in Cairns.

 In terms of lessons learned, it is still early days – we are only now going into our 3rd year and since we are located right across the country, spending time together face to face is infrequent.
-When we do get together, it is amazing, as there is a great enthusiasm and energy, and great sharing of ideas.
+When we do get together, it is amazing, as there is great enthusiasm and energy, and a great sharing of ideas.

-We are getting greater consistency in how we approach things – from the transactional “booking terms and conditions” type of activity, to shared image libraries, market knowledge and the latest research to share with guides and, ultimately, with our guests.
+We are getting greater consistency in how we approach things – from the transactional “booking terms and conditions” type of activity, to shared image libraries, market knowledge, and the latest research to share with guides and, ultimately, with our guests.

 Destination development was the focus of your work as chair of the Kangaroo Island Steering Committee.
 To your mind, which are the main issues right now which could potentially threaten the sustainability of tourism on the island?